nkansal96/CS145-Twitter-Data-Mining/README.md

 ## Setup

-Clone this repository and install the requirements:
+Clone this repository and download the `passwords.py` file and put inside the folder with `app.py`.
+Then install the requirements:

 ```bash
 $ pip install TwitterAPI